Advice from students to students

 The Global Student Satisfaction Awards is the only student-powered overview of universities.
 They promote student-centrality in higher education and empower students to share their views.

-This year, 108,000 reviews were collected from students to recognise the best universities for student satisfaction across 8 categories.
+In our 2021 edition, 108,000 reviews were collected from students to recognise the best universities for student satisfaction across 8 categories.